Canon 550D vs Olympus E-M5 II

 Studio photographers will appreciate that the Olympus E-M5 II (unlike the 550D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The E-M5 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the 550D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 550D was succeeded by the Canon 600D.
+Both the 550D and the E-M5 II have been discontinued, but can regularly be found used on ebay.
+The 550D was replaced by the Canon 600D, while the E-M5 II was followed by the Olympus E-M5 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what is the bottom line?
 Is the Canon 550D better than the Olympus E-M5 II or vice versa?
 The listing below highlights the relative strengths of the two models.